Oleg the Wise

-Oleg of the Rus' chronicles
+Oleg in chronicles

 According to the Primary Chronicle, Oleg was a "relative" or "kinsman" of Rurik, and was entrusted by Rurik to take care of both his realm and his young son Igor.
 However, his relation to Rurik is debatable, and has been rejected by several modern scholars.
 Oleg is narrated to have succeeded Rurik as the ruler of Novgorod in 879.
-In 881/882, he took control of Smolensk, and then seized power in Kiev by tricking and slaying Askold and Dir, and setting himself up as prince in Kiev, which is commonly taken as the founding of Kievan Rus'.
+In 881–882, he took control of Smolensk, and then seized power in Kiev by tricking and slaying Askold and Dir, and setting himself up as prince in Kiev, which is commonly taken as the founding of Kievan Rus'.
 Although Oleg was the first "prince" (knyaz) of Kiev according to the Primary Chronicle, he was not yet a "grand prince" (velikiy knyaz).
 Whereas later Muscovite chroniclers would call Oleg a "grand prince" and Kiev a "grand principality" (великое княжение), the earliest sources do not.

-In 883, Prince Oleg of Novgorod made the Drevlians pay tribute to Kiev.
+In 883, Oleg made the Drevlians pay tribute to Kiev.
 In 907, the Drevlians took part in the Kievan military campaign against the Byzantine Empire: the Rus'-Byzantine War (907) against Constantinople in 907.

-According to the chronicle, Oleg, assaulting the city, ordered to wait for favorable wind with sails spread at some other point.
-When wind arose, it drove the wheeled boats towards the city through the land.
-The citizens were forced to start a peace negotiation.
-Having fixed his shield to the gate of the imperial capital, Oleg won a favourable trade treaty, which eventually was of great benefit to both nations.
-Although Byzantine sources did not record these hostilities, the text of the treaty survives in the Chronicle.
+Historian Vladimir Shikanov claims that Byzantium faced an attack by "raiders" who plundered the Thracian coast and wished to find honor in Constantinople, but were unable to, as the remaining fire-fighting ships under the command of Patrikios John Rodin defeated the Rus at Cape Tricephalus, and the treaty of 911 was a "gift" to the barbarians. making the course of the case more predictable.
+According to him, in the chronicle, the defeat was disguised as a great victory.
+Historian Vladimir Pashuto, on the other hand, believes that the peace treaty was beneficial to Rus' in all respects, regardless of the analysis and timeline of the campaign.

-The Primary Chronicles brief account of Oleg's life contrasts with other early sources, specifically the Novgorod First Chronicle, which states that Oleg was not related to Rurik, and was rather a Scandinavian client-prince who served as Igor's army commander.
+The brief account of Oleg's life in the Primary Chronicle contrasts with the version given in the Novgorod First Chronicle, which states that Oleg was not related to Rurik, and was rather a Scandinavian client-prince who served as Igor's army commander.
 The Novgorod First Chronicle does not give the date of the commencement of Oleg's reign, but dates his death to 922 rather than 912.

 Scholars have contrasted this dating scheme with the "epic" reigns of roughly thirty-three years for both Oleg and Igor in the Primary Chronicle.
 The Primary Chronicle and other Kievan sources place Oleg's grave in Kiev, while Novgorodian sources identify a funerary barrow in Ladoga as Oleg's final resting place.